 Dr McElroy from the Smith School of Enterprise and the Environment, Oxford University is a partner of the project.
 Her work has focused on the interactions between the mining industry, environment and development.
-She has addressed the institutional challenges to private sector involvement in development through an investigation of the use of corporate foundations in the mining industry, involving fieldwork with major mining firms in South Africa, Namibia, Mongolia and Chile.
+She has addressed the institutional challenges to private sector involvement in development through an investigation of the use of corporate foundations in the mining industry, involving fieldwork with major mining firms in South Africa, ciemam.com